jgswift/delegatr/README.md

 var_dump($delegate()); // returns 'foo';
 ```

+### Eval Fallback & Vulnerability

+The [eval](http://php.net/manual/en/function.eval.php) function is heavily relied on in this package.
-Note: this package relies heavily on eval to function.
-If you are not comfortable with using eval or do not understand the security risks, I do not suggest you use this package.
+If you are not comfortable with eval or do not understand the security risks, I do not suggest you use this package.

+However, *eval* itself is *not* required to serialize delegates.
+Delegatr uses [adlawson](http://github.com/adlawson/veval.php) to compile scripts at run-time even in environments where *eval* is disabled.
+Bypassing eval in this way doesn't reduce the risk of code injection.